normalhuman01/relajado/README.md

 ## Custom Configuration

-Tranquilo supports various format strings for customizing the logged output.
+relajado supports various format strings for customizing the logged output.
 You can specify a format string when initializing the middleware.
 Available format strings include:

 - **America**: A custom format for American-style logging.